 Does my spouse have to be there if I am filing a joint return?

-Unless you have a Power of Attorney giving you permission to sign for your spouse or are filing a paper return, your spouse does need to be present with you to sign the e-file 8879 form required by the IRS.
+If you have a valid power of attorney giving you permission to complete tax returns for your spouse, your spouse does not need to be present with you.

 Do you prepare amendments to previous year’s taxes?